-4. Try adding the computer name to Extraction folder.
+- Try adding the computer name to extraction folder.

-In rare cases, Extractions created by some users will not import while Extractions created by other users will.
-If all troubleshooting steps from the first section of this post have been rules out there might be a issue with the user’s Tessitura login.
+In rare cases, extractions created by some users will not import, while extractions created by other users will.
+If all troubleshooting steps from the first section of this article have been ruled out, there might be an issue with the user’s Tessitura login.